 - – Buying a villa or house in the name of a Thai company

 - – Register a usufruct over a property to retire on

-You need to ensure that you do a due diligence on the property as this lowers the risk of property scams as the title need needs to be checked, ownership or mortgage bonds registered against the property and also check for usufructs as well as servitude’s which might be registered against the property.
+You need to ensure that you do a due diligence on the property as this lowers the risk of property scams.
+This as the title need needs to be checked.
+For ownership or mortgage bonds registered against the property.
+This and also check for usufructs as well as servitude’s which might be registered against the property.
 Don’t ever buy property in Thailand without a due diligence being done.

-This is easy enough however if the rental period is for more than 3 years the rental agreement has to be registered against the property at the Thai Land Department.
+This is easy enough however if the rental period is for more than 3 years.
+Then the rental agreement has to be registered against the property at the Thai Land Department.
 Most rentals inn Thailand tend to be month to month with 1 months security deposit.

 Incoming search terms: